cudoventures/cudos-docs/docs/node/run-node/stake-node.md

 * You should have already prepared your node for validating. [see ***Prepare node***](docs/node/run-node/prepare-node-for-validating)

-* You should have 2,000,000 CUDOS tokens for your stake
+* You should have:
+    + 2M CUDOS tokens for your stake
-    + an extra 100 CUDOS for transaction fees
+    + Additional 100 CUDOS for transaction fees
-    + additional stake in case of getting jailed and slashed Sent to the wallet address on your keyring.
+    + Additional CUDOS reserve funds in case of being jailed and/or slashed

 :::info Network & Chain ID